Job Evaluation – Classification/Reclassification Procedure (BCGEU)

 - the member is in a supervisory or subordinate capacity to the position

 - the member is related to the incumbent in the position

 - the member must declare a conflict of interest due to personal, business or other relationships that might be reasonably construed as giving rise to concerns about conflict and bias

 - to ensure objectivity, members of the JJEAP shall not have had any prior involvement with the particular classification appealed.

-The HR Advisor will verbally advise the supervisor of the decision and the supervisor will verbally advise the employee.
+Human Resources will verbally advise the supervisor of the decision and the supervisor will verbally advise the employee.
 The supervisor will submit an ePaf to HR to process any increase in salary.

 In accordance with Article 22.7 “Where an employee is appointed to another position which carries a higher salary scale, the employee will receive the rate in the new salary scale which is a minimum of one step higher than their current step or the minimum of the new scale, whichever is greater.”

 If the position is reclassified to a higher salary grade, the effective date of the increase will be retroactive to the date the Classification Review form was signed and submitted by the employee to their supervisor.